-Under most circumstances, the approval of a majority of our common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2016 in a manner that would cause a dissolution of our partnership.
-Please see "- Withdrawal or Removal of the held by our general partner and its affiliates.
+Unit majority in certain circumstances.
+Please see "- Merger, Consolidation, Conversion, Sale or Other Disposition of general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2016 in a manner that would cause a dissolution of our partnership.
+Please see "- Withdrawal or Removal of the General

+Unit majority.
+Please see "- Termination and Dissolution."
+Dissolution of our partnership Unit majority.
+Please see "- Termination and Dissolution."
+Continuation of our business upon dissolution its affiliates.
 Please see "- Withdrawal or Removal of the General Partner."